Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Forbidden subgraphs for signed graphs with eigenvalues bounded from below

-\begin{definition} Given a nonempty vertex subset $A$ of a signed graph $F^\pm$, $\ell \in \N$, and $m \in \N^+$, a \emph{signed vertex subset} $A^\pm$ of $F^\pm$ is the vertex subset $A$ together with an assignment of signs (positive or negative); \begin{enumerate}[nosep, label=(\alph*)] \item the \emph{path extension} $(F^\pm, A^\pm, \ell)$ is obtained from $F^\pm$ by adding an all-positive path $v_0 \dots v_\ell$ of length $\ell$, and connecting $v_0$ to every vertex $v$ in $A$ by an edge signed according to the sign of $v$ in $A^\pm$; \item the \emph{path-clique extension} $(F^\pm, A^\pm, \ell, K_m)$ is further obtained from $(F^\pm, A^\pm, \ell)$ be adding an all-positive clique of size $m$, and connecting every vertex in the clique to $v_\ell$ by a positive edge; \item the \emph{clique extension} $(F^\pm, A^\pm, K_m)$ is obtained from $F^\pm$ by adding a clique of size $m$, and connecting every vertex in the clique to every vertex $v$ in $A$ by an edge signed according to the sign of $v$ in $A^\pm$. \end{enumerate} \end{definition}
+\begin{definition} Given a nonempty vertex subset $A$ of a signed graph $F^\pm$, a \emph{signed vertex subset} $A^\pm$ of $F^\pm$ is the vertex subset $A$ together with an assignment of signs (positive or negative).
+Given, in addition, $\ell \in \N$ and $m \in \N^+$, \begin{enumerate}[label=(\alph*)] \item the \emph{path extension} $(F^\pm, A^\pm, \ell)$ is obtained from $F^\pm$ by adding an all-positive path $v_0 \dots v_\ell$ of length $\ell$ and connecting $v_0$ to every vertex $v$ in $A$ by an edge signed according to the sign of $v$ in $A^\pm$; \item the \emph{path-clique extension} $(F^\pm, A^\pm, \ell, K_m)$ is further obtained from $(F^\pm, A^\pm, \ell)$ by adding an all-positive clique of size $m$ and connecting every vertex in the clique to $v_\ell$ by a positive edge; \item the \emph{clique extension} $(F^\pm, A^\pm, K_m)$ is obtained from $F^\pm$ by adding a clique of order $m$ and connecting every vertex in the clique to every vertex $v$ in $A$ by an edge signed according to the sign of $v$ in $A^\pm$. \end{enumerate} \end{definition}